chantzos/__/README.md

  * Kudos to John Davis for his parser.
 So much code, sometimes quite complex
  * conditional branches without even a single mistake i can remember.
  * And he is a _physician_ not a programmer.
- * Its not that after (eight years now) of communication, sometimes you get that
- * friendship feeling, which it feels strange and like a dream; (You never see
- * the other, you just stare typed lines in the screen and you assume is a human
- * being that wrote those bits) and for a moment you feel the other's soul and
- * this is magic)…
- * so, its not that i'm considering him like one of my friends, which is a honor
- * for me that he left his door open and gave me this right, because people fear.

- * This is an expected (common for all beings) feeling.

- * But if you live the door open, even just for a moment, maybe, i said maybe…
- * But if you dont, you never know what you will loose - if my opinion matters:

- * its like to live in a beautiful but lonely place, but you live alone ha! or
- * you are like zorba and you loose a party with full of wine and women

- * not a good thing in my humble opinion

- * in any case these moments, and there will be a time - in any human - that
- * for exactly those moments she will be very happy - for intangible (not sure
- * about the word here) reasons - but that time, you dont care about the damned
- * reasons - you just feel good about; and then its party[cipate] time …

- * and because this became real emotional, no its not that.
- * He deserves respect about the code he wrote.
- * I know that because thats what I do, i read his code and i read a lot of code.

- * But we are very lucky that live between us and talk to them sometimes, giants
- * (like our favorite coders (like Fabrice Bellard) or exceptional figures like
- * Bruno Haible and Paul Eggert (the gnulib maintainers).
-I dont feel fear
- * now.
-I know everything will go well, if not then at very least we can hold
- * our hands together and jump to the ocean of the eternity.

- * We'll be in a good train.
-The only thing we can do until that, is to get
- * more of this essense of this life, like a food that you'll carry it in an
- * eternal travel.
-And there will be a time into a someone, can be anyone, in
- * a time with no time, that it will grow a will that will give shape in a world,
- * similar to this, in an another edition, which will be free of bugs.

- * so, its not that he is my friend.
-But he managed to make slang comparable
- * with big fat languages, without any serious help, like others have, or
- * who work full time to improve the product and mainly to advertize it.

  * In wikipedia article about array implementations slang has a good share.
  * And deserves more and it will take it, if you think that established